Editorial Review

 - SARMs introduce synthetic compounds that directly activate androgen receptors, bypassing natural regulatory mechanisms.
 They are agonists — they bind and activate, producing a direct hormonal effect

 - Peptides stimulate the body's own natural hormone production and signaling pathways.
-Growth hormone-releasing peptides (GHRPs) like Ipamorelin stimulate the pituitary to release its own GH; they do not introduce exogenous hormones
+GHRPs like Ipamorelin stimulate the pituitary to release its own GH.
+They do not introduce exogenous hormones

 - SARMs override natural hormone feedback loops, leading to suppression of endogenous testosterone production — the same fundamental problem that makes anabolic steroids harmful

-- Peptides work within natural feedback loops, maintaining physiological balance.
-The pituitary's GH release in response to secretagogue peptides still respects the normal pulsatile pattern and feedback inhibition by somatostatin
+- Peptides work within natural feedback loops, keeping physiological balance.
+The pituitary's GH release in response to secretagogue peptides still follows the normal pulsatile pattern and feedback inhibition by somatostatin

-This mechanistic difference has profound implications for safety, sustainability, and long-term health outcomes.
-Working with the body's biology versus overriding it represents a fundamentally different approach to performance optimization.
+This difference has major implications for safety, sustainability, and long-term health outcomes.
+Working with the body's biology versus overriding it is a very different approach to performance optimization.

 Free Peptide Calculator